Learn how to make rustic and distressed farmhouse style shelves even if you don’t have old reclaimed barnwood!

-It feels SO good to be done with our farmhouse girls nursery.
+It feels SO good to be done with our farmhouse girl’s nursery.
 I have so many projects from the nursery to share and I promise I’ll get to all of them!

-One of my goals for her room was to make open farmhouse style shelving that anyone can make.
+One of my goals for her room was to make open farmhouse-style shelving that anyone can make.
 If you remember, last summer I made some farmhouse shelves for our dining room using reclaimed barn wood.

-While I absolutely LOVE these shelves, I realized that not everyone may have access to old wood.
-I still believe that using barn wood or some other kind of reclaimed wood makes for the best rustic farmhouse style shelves.
-(If you do have reclaimed wood, here’s how I cleaned and refinished ours!)
+While I absolutely LOVE these shelves, I realized that not everyone might have access to old wood.
+I still believe that using barn wood or some other kind of reclaimed wood makes for the best rustic farmhouse-style shelves.

-BUT, if you can’t find any reclaimed wood, I have a solution 🙂 AND you can get all the products you need at your local home improvement store or online!
+But, if you can’t find any reclaimed wood, I have a solution 🙂 AND you can get all the products you need at your local home improvement store or online!

 Now, on to the project!!

 For our shelves, I used one of these pine boards cut in half making each shelf 4ft long.
 I love the look of pine for rustic projects.
-The natural grain in the wood coupled with imperfections (such as knots) really makes the wood the perfect choice.

 We applied one coat of Minwax Golden Oak stain to each board.
 Remember to do this to all sides and end of the boards since all will be visible.
 Also, it doesn’t have to be perfect since you’ll be covering the stain with paint!